HydraMeshnet/developer-portal/glossary.md

 ### Sequence Diagrams

 TODO sequence/timing diagrams portraying the different timelines that lead to green, yellow and red situations as a return value for the statement validation, for both implicit keys and added keys.
 Also think about good description for the different warnings we give.
+> mudlee: this concept was not really clear for me when we discussed.

 Color Legend:
 - green: It can be proven that both the signature and the sequence of grants is valid at that logical time.